ayoubAnbara/learn-new-framework/README.md

 # learn-new-framework
-this repository contains the points that we should know when moving from one web framework to another
+this repository contains a checklist of points that we should know when moving from one web framework to another

 ## ORM
 like JPA (Hibernate...)